-Justin Bieber Played at NHL All-Star Game
+Justin Bieber Plays At NHL All-Star Game

 The most photographed moment, undoubtedly, was the episode when laughing defenseman Chris Pronger, who spent 18 years in the league as a hard-nosed defenseman, smashed Justin Bieber into the boards.
 Despite an obvious discomfort and possible pain, Justin quickly recovered and continued his successful run with an attempt of an attack.
 However, he was easily stopped by Jamie Storr on a penalty shot effort.

 Although he did miss two penalty shots, Bieber scored a goal as time expired, prompting actor Cuba Gooding Jr. to joke, ”Twenty-five shots later, thank God he made it.”
-It is not bad, considering that he played professional hockey players, who are on the list of “100 Greatest Players of All Times”.
-Gooding Jr. also added ”I was shocked at how good the kid can play.
+It is not bad, considering that he played professional hockey players who are on the list of “100 Greatest Players of All Times.”
+Gooding Jr. also added, ”I was shocked at how good the kid can play.
 He really has nice skills, and he’s a real sweet kid, too.”

 Later, Justin posted on Twitter a picture of him in a hockey uniform and said it was the highlight of his life.